CUCyber/constitution/README.md

 Appointed positions are purely functional in nature, and do not grant the rights and privileges of officers.

 Each appointed position serves at-will of the board of Officers, is appointed by 2/3 majority of Officers' approval, and is relieved via graduation or 2/3 majority of sitting Officers' approval.
+Eligibility for appointed position requires active membership.

 Appointed positions are as follows: